 Being on your own brings with it the great opportunity of mixing up with the locals.
-By getting to know these locals, you will get to find hidden travel locations that are only known to locals or some really good eating spots that offers really good food at a local price.
-I met a taxi driver once which recommended me to one of the best boat noodle in Bangkok!
+By getting to know these locals, you will get to find hidden travel locations that are only known to locals or some really good eating spots that offer really good food at a local price.
+I met a taxi driver once who recommended me to one of the best boat noodles in Bangkok!
 Until today, the taste of that boat noodle still lingers in my mind.
 Even if you don’t understand their language, figuring out the whole conversation itself will keep you amused.

 3. You learn that being alone is not bad at all

 There will be moments where you do not talk to a single soul for hours when you travel alone.
 You are just lost in your own thoughts and surprisingly, you find it calming.
-You would like just thinking all by yourself, wondering about your own life and life of those that surrounds you.
+You would like just thinking all by yourself, wondering about your own life and the life of those that surround you.
 It’s meditative.
-You just spend time, watching life goes by.
+You just spend time, watching life go by.
 Just imagine it now and you can feel that weird pang in your heart.